Freeman on the land arguments in mortgage repossession and council tax recovery.

 The borrower claimants had issued part 8 claims attempting to thwart eviction proceedings in the County Court.
 The Judge concluded that all the claims had been drafted by the same person, sharing the same “legal and factual oddities”.

-The claimants were not only hoping to circumvent possession proceedings but also to claim money from their mortgage lenders.
+The claimants were not only hoping to have possession proceedings against them dismissed.
+They also aimed to claim money back from their mortgage lenders.
 They had no basis to do so.
-The claimants had fundamentally misunderstood the law they hoped to rely upon.

 Lewis v “The West Brom” [2023] EWHC 1361 (KB)